Mindfulness Meditation: Making Meditation Work for You

 Whenever we want to improve a skill, what must we do?
 Practice.

 Sitting down, eyes closed, in a completely still position takes focus.
-Add a conscious awareness of your breath and having to train yourself to hold attention to that, and it becomes evident why we experience an improvement in focus and attention.
+Add a conscious awareness of your breath and having to train yourself to hold attention to that, and it becomes evident why there is an improvement in focus and attention.

-While the objective of meditation is not to suppress distracting thoughts, this happens as a by-product of constantly pulling your attention back to the present breath.
+While the objective of meditation is not to suppress distracting thoughts, this happens as a by-product of constantly pulling your attention back to your breath.

-As with any growth, the daily practice of holding our attention for an extended period of time on a singular act will have a positive effect on that skill.
+As with any growth, the daily practice of holding your attention for an extended period of time on a singular act will have a positive effect on that skill.

 Less Reactivity